 The short term effects of Muira Puama include increasing blood flow to the pelvic area, aiding erections in men as well as sensation and orgasm in women.
 Longer term use enhances the production of sex hormones in both sexes.

 While so-called aphrodisiacs have come and gone in history, muira puama has retained its stature and may well provide one of the more effective natural therapeutic approaches for erectile function and libido enhancement for both sexes.
 Before trying to self-treat, however, men should always seek the advice of a health practitioner if suffering from erectile dysfunction or impotency; this often can be an early warning sign of vascular insufficiency and/or underlying heart problems.

-Can be taken as a tea, but more effective if used as a tincture.
+Preparation: Can be taken as a tea, but more effective if used as a tincture.
 Take the tincture with a small amount of warm water to which you have added a little lemon juice.
 This assists absorption of the therapeutic tannins.
 Another convenient form is a capsule.

 It has no noted side effects though, as with many sexual stimulants, it can slightly raise blood pressure.
 One of the most common side effects of muira puama when used in high doses is insomnia.
-This is because of the alertness it produces, and, logically, if you are too alert when you go to bed, you are likely to toss and turn in bed.